Networking-for-Arduino/EthernetESP32/README.md

 W5500Driver driver(SS, -1, 27); // CS pin is default, INT is not used and reset pin is 27
 ```

 To use other SPIClass instance set it on driver with `setSPI`.
 To change the SPI frequency use `setSpiFreq`.
 Default frequency is 20 MHz.
+Sometimes automatic PHY address detection doesn't work, then use `setPhyAddr` to set the right PHY address.

 Example with all options specified (using HSPI as SPI1 on FSPI pins):